Latest Vermont Arts cancelations

 Shelburne Museum

-SHELBURNE – Shelburne Museum will temporarily closed to the public.
-All public exhibition buildings, the grounds and the Museum Store will be closed.
-All exhibitions will be suspended, and events and activities, educational programming and rental events will be canceled or postponed.
+SHELBURNE – Shelburne Museum will temporarily be closed to the public.
 Administrative offices will continue to be open regular business hours.
 For the latest, go online to https://shelburnemuseum.org.

 Sheldon Museum

-MIDDLEBURY – The “Did You Know?” series of March talks at the Sheldon Museum are cancelled and will be will be rescheduled at a later date.
+MIDDLEBURY – The Sheldon Museum is closed to April 14.
 For information, go online to www.henrysheldonmuseum.org.

 Spruce Peak Arts